MikkelSchubert/paleomix/docs/phylo_pipeline/usage.rst

 Analysis is carried out for a set of "Regions of Interest", which is defined a set of named regions specified using BED files:

+    RegionsOfInterest:
+      NAME:
+        Prefix: NAME_OF_PREFIX
+        ProteinCoding: yes/no
-RegionsOfInterest: NAME: Prefix: NAME_OF_PREFIX Realigned: yes/no ProteinCoding: yes/no IncludeIndels: yes/no
+        IncludeIndels: yes/no

 The options 'ProteinCoding' and 'IncludeIndels' takes values 'yes' and 'no' (without quotation marks), and determines the behavior when calling indels.
 If 'IncludeIndels' is set to yes, indels are included in the consensus sequence, and if 'ProteinCoding' is set to yes, only indels that are a multiple of 3bp long are included.